A SwiftUI Example Tutorial

 Creating the Example Project

 On the project options screen, name the project SwiftUIDemo before clicking Next to proceed to the final screen.
-Choose a suitable filesystem location for the project and click on the Create button.
+Choose a suitable filesystem location for the project and click the Create button.

 Reviewing the Project